 The second input stream on our impact pathway is our human resources.
-We saw a 23% growth in our staff numbers in 2021, with a mean annual growth rate (CAGR) of 21% from 2019 to 2021.
+In 2021, we saw a 9.8% growth in our staff complement to 180 employees.
+Female employees accounted for 43% of the total workforce.
+The mean annual growth rate (CAGR) from 2019 to 2021 was 14%.
 Our staff are crucial to enabling and supporting our activities and to servicing our clients.
 We attract talent through our incentive programmes, which include retirement contributions, schooling for dependents, and medical, training, and reward and recognition schemes.
-We also reflect the diversity of our members through our staff profile by employing people from across Member States and we maintain equal opportunity and gender mainstreaming policies.
-We have improved our gender ratio over the last three years to reflect a male-to-female ratio of 1.26.
-In the past year, we hired an equal ratio of males to females, and we will continue to work on increasing diversity in our team.
+We also reflect the diversity of our membership through our staff profile by employing people from across Member States and we maintain equal opportunity and gender mainstreaming policies.